Design and Construction

 Mr. Nolan directs internal and external communications related to outreach efforts for securing community support and regulatory approvals.
 He acts as the primary organizational contact for public and regulatory agencies, and represents the organization’s interests at public hearings.
 He monitors proposed and current laws, ordinances, and regulations that affect or might affect the organization.
 Mr. Nolan develops effective relationships and alliances with community groups, public agencies, and professional organizations.
 He takes action required to maintain and enhance the organization’s reputation for excellence in design, preservation, restoration and management.

-Mr. Nolan collaborates with the President and other Vice Presidents in development efforts to ensure the organization achieves its funding goals.
+Mr. Nolan collaborates with the President & CEO and other Vice Presidents in development efforts to ensure the organization achieves its funding goals.
 He develops program and project proposals that are consistent with the Conservancy’s long-range objectives and support the organization’s funding model.
 He participates in development and fundraising activities in order to represent the organization’s goals, capabilities, and track record in restoring the Park, thereby helping to secure the confidence and commitment of donors and ensure that funding goals are met.